marilynpesantez/sales-analysis-1/README.md

 # Project Background
 This project explores sales, customer, and product-level data from an anonymous retailer, with available records spanning from December 29th, 2010, to January 28th, 2014.
-Although the original data source is unspecified, the datasets provides a rich, multi-year view of retail activity, making it well-suited for exploratory analysis.
+Although the original data source is unspecified, the datasets provides a multi-year view of retail activity, making it well-suited for exploratory analysis.
 This project analyzes overall retail performance to uncover actional insights into sales trends, customer behavior, and product performance.
 The goal is to uncover opportunities for targeted promotions, customer segmentation strategies, particularly around seasonal fluctuations and holiday-driven demand.

 Insights and recommendations are provided on the following key areas:

 - **Sales Trend Analysis:** An evluation of monthly and seasonal sales performance, focusing on key metrics such as Sales Revenue, Order Volume, Average Order Value (AOV), and YoY growth.
-These insights help uncover demand cycles and inform more effective promotion timing and resource allocation.
+These insights help uncover demand cycles and inform more effective promotion timing and budget allocation.
-  **Regional Sales Comparison:** A comparison of sales performance across 6 geographic regions, identifying areas of strength and underperformance.
-These insights can support region-specific marketing strategies, expansion planning, and targeted customer acquisition efforts.
+  **Regional Sales Comparison:** A comparison of sales performance across 6 geographic regions, identifying areas of strength and untapped potential.
+These insights can support region-specific loyalty strategies and\ customer acquisition efforts.
 - **Product Perfromance Evaluation:** An in-depth analysis of high top-performing categories, subcategories, and products to understand their contribution to overall revenue over time.
-These insights will inform inventory planning, merchandising strategy, and potential product bundling or promotional opportunities.
+These insights will inform product lifecycle strategy, expansion planning, and potential product bundling or promotional opportunities.
 - **Customer Behavior Segmentation:** A segmentation of customers based on demographic attributes (e.g., age group, gender) to reveal trends in purchasing behavior and customer value.
 These insights can guide personalized marketing, loyalty programs, and the identification of high-value customer segments.

 The SQL queries used to inspect and clean the data for this analysis can be found here

-Targed SQL queries regarding various business questions can be found here [https://github.com/marilynpesantez/Portfolio1/blob/main/Queries.sql].
+Targed SQL queries regarding various business questions can be found here .

 An interactive Tableau dashboard used to report and explore sales trends can be found here [link].